-- After receiving the document(s) through due administrative procedures in the respective government, the respective country's JICA office (or Embassy of Japan) shall conduct screenings, and send the documents to JICA Tsukuba, which organizes this program. - 2) JICA Tsukuba will carry out the screening jointly with BRI and select the

-- qualified applicants out of those who fulfill the set qualifications described above in III.2. - 3) Some of the applicants may be requested to take an oral interview by telephone or TV conference system in the respective country's JICA office. - The cost of transportation to the respective country's JICA office for receiving an interview will be paid by applicants. - Procedure of screening for admission to GRIPS/BRI Master's Program is explained in ANNEX II.
+- After receiving the document(s) through due administrative procedures in the respective government, the respective country's JICA office (or the Embassy of Japan) shall conduct screenings, and send the documents to JICA Tsukuba, which organizes this program. - JICA Tsukuba will carry out the screening jointly with BRI and select the qualified applicants out of those who fulfill the set qualifications described above in III-2. - 3) Some of the applicants may be requested to take an oral interview by telephone, via online meeting system, or TV conference system. - The cost of transportation to the respective country's JICA office for receiving an interview will be paid by applicants in case an interview is held at the JICA office. - Procedure of screening for admission to GRIPS/BRI Master's Program is explained in ANNEX II.